chec/commercejs-examples/templates/guide-template.md

 ### Installing Commerce.js

-Use our Commerce.js SDK to access the Chec API data
+Use our Commerce.js SDK to access the Chec API data from your application.

 *Choose either one of the installation methods:*